getgrav/grav-learn/pages/17/02.content/09.modular/doc.md

 ---
 title: Modular Pages
+description: Learn about Modular Pages in Grav
 taxonomy:
     category: docs
 process:
-    twig: true
+    twig: false
 ---
+# Modular Pages

 The concept of **Modular Pages** is a little tricky to get your head around at first, but when you do you'll see how convenient they are to use.
 A **Modular Page** is a collection of pages stacked on top of each other to create a unified, single page.

+===

 This lets you create a complex page-structure by using the **LEGO building-brick**-approach, and who doesn't love LEGO?!

 ## What are Modular Pages and what are they not?